Spatio-temporal shaping of electron wavepackets for time-domain electron holography

 Introduction

-Advanced techniques of electron microscopy and spectroscopy require tools that enable control over various degrees of freedom of electron beams (phase profile, temporal structure, orbital angular momentum, etc.).
-The inelastic quantum coherent interaction between light waves and electron wavepackets allows for structuring the temporal probability distribution of electrons with attosecond precision.
+Advanced techniques of electron microscopy and spectroscopy require tools that enable control over various degrees of freedom of electron beams, such as phase profile, temporal structure, and orbital angular momentum.
+The inelastic quantum coherent interaction between light waves and electron wavepackets allows for the structuring of the temporal probability distribution of electrons with attosecond precision.
 This capability may enable probing the coherent dynamics of optical excitations or plasmonic near-fields of nanostructures and metamaterials.

 Limitations of Current Methods